liberation-data/drivine/README.md

 ## About

-Drivine was created by [Jasper Blues](https://www.linkedin.com/in/jasper-blues-7781638) (that's me), who is als the creator of a popular iOS library called [Typhoon](https://github.com/appsquickly/typhoon) from [AppsQuick.ly](https://appsquick.ly).
+Drivine was created by [Jasper Blues](https://www.linkedin.com/in/jasper-blues-7781638) (that's me), who is also the creator of a popular iOS library called [Typhoon](https://github.com/appsquickly/typhoon) from [AppsQuick.ly](https://appsquick.ly).
 Typhoon is included in thousands of iOS apps including Audible.com, AMEX, Etihad Airlines, Singapore Airlines and others.

-The ideas behind Drivine were developed while building [Vampr](https://apps.apple.com/us/app/vampr/id1069819177), a a social network for musicians and music lovers, that consequently must support thousands of transactions per second.
+The ideas behind Drivine were developed while building [Vampr](https://apps.apple.com/us/app/vampr/id1069819177), a a social network for musicians and music lovers, that serves hundreds/thousands of transactions per second.

 Jasper was a past committer to the [Spring Framework](https://spring.io/) including on [Spring Data Neo4j](https://spring.io/projects/spring-data-neo4j).